Families and Couples

 If the Directeur receives the declaration of birth after the 30-day limit, the parents will be charged an administrative fee.

-If only one parent has signed the declaration of birth and the parents are (or were) in a common-law relationship, the parents must send the following additional documents to the Directeur de l’état civil:
+If the parents are married, in a civil union or in a common-law relationship, only one parent needs to complete and sign the declaration of birth.
+But parents in a common-law relationship must send the following additional documents to the Directeur de l’état civil:

 • A sworn declaration by the parent who did not sign the declaration of birth stating that the birth occurred during the common-law relationship or within 300 days of the end of the relationship, if it has ended.